 Not everyone who is infected with SARS-CoV-2 will become ill.
 Those who show symptoms are suffering from COVID-19 (coronavirus disease 2019).
 Typical symptoms include a fever, dry cough, shortness of breath, as well as body aches and fatigue.
 However, symptoms vary widely from one person to the next.

-The Helmholtz Artificial Intelligence Cooperation Unit has compiled a list of online learning opportunities for the home in English.
-The goal is to better understand the corona pandemic’s outbreak.
+The Helmholtz Artificial Intelligence Cooperation Unit has compiled a list of online learning opportunities for use at home in English.
+The goal is to better understand the outbreak of the corona pandemic.
 The offer includes free online courses and open access publications.